Date: 24 March 2013

-BEEM Bottom Line: Treatment with tPA in this study harmed (death) 1 in 25 early, the fatal and non-fatal bleed rate when up significantly and there was no benefit seen at 6 months in the primary outcome.
+BEEM Bottom Line: Treatment with tPA in this study harmed (death) 1 in 25 early, the fatal and non-fatal bleed rate went up significantly and there was no benefit seen at six months in the primary outcome.

 Comments on IST-3 by other Experts:

 - Fatovich Letter to Editor

 Case Resolution: You discuss the options with the patient and their family.
 Given her age and the time now being over 4.5hrs you reach a shared decision not to use tPA.